alphagov/govspeak-visual-editor/README.md

 ## Making changes

-You should keep track of relevant unreleased changed by adding to the `Unreleased` section of the `CHANGELOG.md`.
+You should keep track of relevant unreleased changed by adding to the "Unreleased" section of the [`CHANGELOG.md`](/CHANGELOG.md).

 ## Publishing to npm